Instruction and Course Modes

-Course mode designations for fall semester have been finalized based on all accommodation requests received to date.
+Course mode designations will be finalized based on all accommodation requests received to date.
 If a faculty member has a change in their health situation, requests for teaching accommodation can be made at any time.

 Can instructors with an approved Covid-19 high risk health accommodation lead a hybrid course where they are off-campus and on-campus instruction is led by a TA?

 Yes, faculty members can choose to administer courses in this manner as long as the assigned TA does not also have an approved accommodation.
 Faculty members should work in consultation with their school chair about TA assignments.